-The newest and largest (no, really...it's the size of the building) piece of street art is full of color and everything Corpus Christi.
-Designed by an artist, painted by the community and put up in panels, this mural is truly a labor of love to and from Corpus Christi.
+One of the largest (no, really...it's the size of the building) pieces of street art is full of color and everything Corpus Christi.
+Designed by Sandra Gonzalez, painted by the community, and put up in panels, this mural is truly a labor of love to and from Corpus Christi.
 See it at the Corpus Christi Caller-Times on Taylor Street.

-Loteria, spanish for Lottery, is a favorite-game for most South Texas natives...so much so that Corpus Christi dedicated a mural to it.
-See it on the back of K-Space Contemporary on North Chaparral Street between Antelope and Starr Streets.
+Loteria, Spanish for Lottery, is a favorite game for most South Texas natives.
+So much so that Corpus Christi dedicated a mural to it.
+See it on the back of K-Space Contemporary on North Chaparral Street between Starr and Peoples Street.

 Art is literally on every corner in the Marina Arts District!
-Utility Boxes in the downtown area have been painted in all kinds of colors and themes and are ever-evolving.
+Electrical boxes in the downtown area have been painted in all kinds of colors and themes and are ever-evolving.
 See how many you can spot on your downtown journey.

 Greetings from Corpus Christi Mural

 Painted just like a picturesque postcard, the Greetings from Corpus Christi mural showcases all the things that make Corpus Christi unique – the Harbor Bridge, USS Lexington, Bob Hall Pier, Selena and lots more.
-It's located on the north facing wall of Richline Technical Service headquarters building at 114 N Mesquite St.
+It's located on the north-facing wall of Richline Technical Services headquarters building at 114 N Mesquite St.

 Corpus Christi Mural

 Located on Peoples & Chaparral Street, this new mural by Cam Walls brings the block to life!
 Next time you're strolling the streets near Fresco or K Space Contemporary, be sure to take some time to admire this largescale mural across the street.